biopragmatics/oquat/docs/invalids/prefix/chebi.md

 ## `pride`: PRIDE Controlled Vocabulary

-Identifiers for this prefix are given incorrectly correctly in `pride`.
+Identifiers for this prefix are given incorrectly in `pride`.

 | external_xref   |   usages_count | usages                                              |
 |-----------------|----------------|-----------------------------------------------------|